StrikingLoo/strikingloo.github.io/_posts/2022-07-20-dithering.md

 ![](/resources/post_image/red-panda.jpg){: alt="" loading="lazy"}

 Here are the compressed versions after using palettes of evenly spaced colors (as described above) with k = 2, 4, 8 and 16.
-Note that for k=2, the palette is very simple (only 0, 128 or 255 in each value of the color) and for k=16 we're closer to representing every color (over 5000 different colors out of 256^3=\~16M).
+Note that for k=2, the palette is simple (only 0, 128 or 255 in each value of the color) and for k=16 we're closer to representing every color (over 5000 different colors out of 256^3=\~16M).

 ![](/resources/post_image/red-panda-2.jpg){: alt="" loading="lazy"}

-*Compressed image with very small palette (k=2)*
+*Compressed image with extremely small palette (k=2)*

 In this case, most of the background was converted to grey.
-The picture went from 580Kb to 264Kb in size, but at what cost!
+The picture went from 580Kb to 264Kb in size, but at what cost.

 We can see how the image loses less information as we increase palette size: